NAHJ/2018-coding-track/src/pages/blog/2018-07-17-¡hola-mundo-welcome-to-the-world-of-html-css.md

 ![This is the HTML and CSS folder structure](/files/folder_structure.png)

-<iframe height="300px" width="100%" src="https://repl.it/@CarlaAstudillo/folderstructuresample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="300px" width="100%" src="https://repl.it/@CarlaAstudillo/folderstructuresample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 For this class, we'll be using Repl.it code snippets so everyone can easily play around with the code.
 However, you actually write your code on a text editor.
 Any plain text editor will do: [TextEdit](https://support.apple.com/guide/textedit/welcome/mac), which comes with Macs, [Notepad](https://fileinfo.com/software/microsoft/notepad), which comes with Microsoft, [Sublime Text](https://www.sublimetext.com/) and [Atom](https://atom.io/) are all good choices.